 How Do External Entities Work at Design Time?

-At design time, external entities provide an interactive visual representation of the underlying data that you can search from the Data Hub pane, drag and drop, and model with in Mendix Studio Pro, just like the rest of the core Mendix Platform.
+At design time, external entities provide an interactive visual representation of the underlying data that you can search from the Integration pane, drag and drop, and model with in Mendix Studio Pro, just like the rest of the core Mendix Platform.